docker/docs/scout/index.md

 The `docker scout` CLI plugin provides a terminal interface for Docker Scout.

-Using the CLI, you can analyze images and view the analysis report in a text format.
+Using the CLI, you can analyze images and view the analysis report in text format.
 You can print the results directly to stdout, or export them to a file using a structured format, such as Static Analysis Results Interchange Format (SARIF).
 For more information about how to use the `docker scout` CLI, see the